County Buildings, Cupar: History

-In the early 19th century, the provost, John Ferguson, proposed that the old tollbooth and an adjacent property, Balgarvie House, be demolished as part of an initiative to create a new street: the south side of the new street would contain various civic buildings including, at the west end, the new burgh chambers and, further to the east, the county buildings and the sheriff court.
+In the early 19th century, the provost, John Ferguson, proposed that the old tolbooth and an adjacent property, Balgarvie House, be demolished as part of an initiative to create a new street: the south side of the new street would contain various civic buildings including, at the west end, the new burgh chambers and, further to the east, the county buildings and the sheriff court.
 The new county buildings was designed by Robert Hutchison in the neoclassical style, built in ashlar stone with a stucco finish and was completed in 1817.

 The design involved a symmetrical main frontage with nineteen bays facing onto St Catherine Street.
 The central section of nine bays featured, in the central bay, a doorway flanked by pairs of Doric order columns supporting an entablature and a balcony: on the first floor there was a three-light window divided by Doric order pilasters and surmounted by a Diocletian window.
 The outer bays of the central block, which slightly projected forward, featured round headed windows on the ground floor, three-light windows separated by Doric order pilasters on the first floor and smaller three-light windows on the second floor.
 The other bays in the central block as well as the bays in the outer blocks were fenestrated using a regular pattern of sash windows.
 Internally, the principal rooms were the council chamber on the first floor of the central block and the county courtroom on the first floor of the east block.